How to get from Manila to Siargao

 - Ferry to Siargao (1.5 hours)

-The total travel time is around 6.5 hours.
+The total travel time is 6 hours 25 minutes to 6 hours 55 minutes.
 We explain every step for this route below.

 Step 1: Manila to Butuan by Flight

-Flights from Manila to Butuan are cheaper than direct flights to Siargao and indirect flights via Cebu.
-You can find tickets as low as 1,000 PHP ($17.50) if you’re booking for the next month.
+Flights from Manila to Butuan are usually cheaper than direct flights to Siargao or those with a layover in Cebu.
+You can find tickets for as low as 3,100 PHP ($52).

-For this option, you will be arriving at Butuan Airport in Agusan del Norte, which is just a few hours away from Surigao City and Siargao.
+You will arrive at Butuan Airport in Agusan del Norte, just a few hours away from Surigao City and Siargao.
 This airport is also known as Bancasi Airport.
 For the cheapest flights, check out Skyscanner.

 Step 2: Butuan Airport to Surigao Terminal by Van

-Outside Butuan Airport, you can find vans heading to Surigao City.
-The van ride can take around 3 hours and costs 250 PHP ($4.40) per person.
+Right outside Butuan Airport, you will find vans heading to Surigao City.
+The van ride can take around 3 hours and costs 460 PHP ($7.70) per person.

 These vans will drop you off at Surigao Bus and Jeepney Terminal.

-If there are no vans available at the airport, you can take a jeepney, multicab, or tricycle to Butuan Integrated Bus Terminal.
+If no vans are available at the airport, you can take a jeepney, multicab, or tricycle to Butuan City Integrated Bus Terminal.
 The ride would take around 20 minutes.
-From this terminal in Butuan, there are vans and buses available going to Surigao Terminal.
+From this terminal in Butuan, you can take vans or buses going to the Surigao Terminal.

 Step 3: Surigao Terminal to Macapagal Port by Tricycle